Multi-Level Graph Sketches via Single-Level Solvers: Introduction

-Among the few discussions of multi-level graph spanners is~\cite{MLGS_arx}, where level-dependent approximation guarantees are given assuming a single level subsetwise spanner oracle.
-However, it would be a significant improvement if approximation algorithms for subsetwise spanners were used instead of an oracle in~\cite{MLGS_arx}.
-Coppersmith et al.~\cite{coppersmith2006sparse} study the subsetwise distance preserver problem (the case $f(x)=x$) and show that given an undirected weighted graph and a subset of size $O(n^\frac{1}{4})$, one can construct a linear size preserver in polynomial time.
+The literature on spanners is vast, and we refer the reader to the survey \cite{spannersurvey} for an extensive reference list.
+We highlight here that subsetwise distance preservers have been studied by Coppersmith and Elkin~\cite{coppersmith2006sparse} who showed that given an undirected weighted graph and a subset of size $O(n^\frac{1}{4})$, one can construct a linear size preserver in polynomial time.
 Cygan et al.~\cite{Cygan13} give polynomial time algorithms to compute subsetwise and pairwise additive spanners for unweighted graphs and show that there exists an additive pairwise spanner of size $O(n|T|^\frac{1}{2}{\log n}^{\frac{1}{4}})$ with $4 \log n$ additive stretch.
 They also show how to construct $O(n|T|^\frac{1}{2})$ size subsetwise additive 2--spanners.
-Abboud et al.~\cite{Abboud16} improved that result by showing how to construct $O(n|T|^\frac{2}{3})$ size subsetwise additive 2--spanners.
+Abboud and Bodwin~\cite{Abboud16} improved that result by showing how to construct $O(n|T|^\frac{2}{3})$ size subsetwise additive 2--spanners.
 Kavitha~\cite{Kavitha2017} shows that there is a polynomial time algorithm which constructs subsetwise spanners of size $\tilde{O}(n|T|^\frac{4}{7})$ and $O(n|T|^\frac{1}{2})$ for additive stretch 4 and 6, respectively.
-Bodwin et al.~\cite{Bodwin:2016:BDP:2884435.2884496} give an upper bound on the size of subsetwise spanners with polynomial additive stretch factor.
-To the authors' knowledge, there are no existing guarantees for multiplicative subsetwise spanners except those of Klein~\cite{Klein06} who gives a polynomial time algorithm that computes a subsetwise multiplicative spanner of an edge weighted planar graph for a constant stretch factor with constant approximation ratio.
+Kavitha~\cite{Kavitha2017} also shows that there exists an algorithm which computes a subsetwise $(1+\eps,4)$--spanner of size $O\left(n\sqrt{\frac{|T|\log n}{\eps}}\right)$.
+Bodwin and Williams~\cite{Bodwin:2016:BDP:2884435.2884496} give an upper bound on the size of subsetwise spanners with polynomial additive stretch factor.

+To the authors' knowledge, there are no existing guarantees in the literature for multiplicative subsetwise spanners except those of Klein~\cite{Klein06} who gives a polynomial time algorithm that computes a subsetwise multiplicative spanner of an edge weighted planar graph for a constant stretch factor with constant approximation ratio.
+On the other hand, for general graphs, there is a folklore upper bound of $O(|T|^2)$ on the size of multiplicative subsetwise spanners in the case that $|T|$ is polynomially larger than $\sqrt{n}$; the construction uses the algorithm of Elkin and Peleg~\cite{Elkin:2004:SCG:976327.984900}.
+That this upper bound is relatively small indicates one reason for the lack of extensive study of subsetwise spanners as opposed to more general pairwise spanners; however, our simple \cref{ALG:subsetwise} yields new bounds on the size of subsetwise spanners in terms of the weight of the Steiner tree over the subset.